akeem-s/ICYMI_backend/README.md

 ## Summary

 This is the Ruby on Rails backend server we created that acts as an API for our IOS app.
-Check out out the front-end[ICYMI(In Case You Missed It)](https://github.com/nyc-sea-lions-2016/Incase_Frontend)
+Check out out the front-end [ICYMI(In Case You Missed It)](https://github.com/nyc-sea-lions-2016/Incase_Frontend)

 ## Technologies/APIs